Roy Smiles: Career

 Funny People, his book on his comedy heroes, was published by Oberon Books in 2016.

 Ten Plays by Roy Smiles was published by Oberon Books in 2018.
 Containing his plays on Albert Camus, Richard Burton, Oscar Wilde/George Bernard Shaw, Evelyn Waugh, Tony Hancock, Lenny Bruce, the Enola Gay, the Iraq War, Marilyn Monroe/Arthur Miller & the 2011 London Riots.

 Ying Tong, Pythonesque and Good Evening were broadcast on BBC Radio 4.
 As were his plays: Dear Arthur Love John, Goodnight From Him and Memories Of A Cad.

-Two compilations of songs: Go Gently (Best Of) A Land Called Home (Best Of II) were released on Spotify in August 2021.

 The Funny Girls - his play about Barbra Streisand & Joan Rivers rivalry/friendship, was first staged at The Wimbledon Theatre in September 2021.

-The albums: 40 Big Hits and 40 More Big Hits were released on Spotify in January 2022.

-His first album Drunks & Dreamers was released on Spotify in March 2022.

-His 2nd album Time's Moving On was released on Spotify in April 2022.
+A Sober October - his biographical memoir on surviving bowel cancer, was published on Amazon Books in 2022.

-The Lad Himself, his play about Tony Hancock, had its London premiere at Upstairs At The Gate in Highgate in April 2022.
+The Lad Himself - his play about Tony Hancock, had its London premiere at Upstairs At The Gate in Highgate in April 2022.

-His third album Seize The Day was released on Spotify in May 2022.

-His fourth album Autumn Song was released on Spotify in June 2022.

-His fifth and sixth albums: Bremen and The Trains & The Rain were released on Spotify in July 2022.

-His seventh album Northern Angels was released on Spotify in August 2022.

-His eighth album Lost Souls was released on Spotify in September 2022.

-A Dry October: Bottom Cancer & How To Survive It, his book about surviving bowel cancer, was released by Amazon Books in January 2023.

-Forty three of his plays are published by Amazon Books.
+Forty two of his plays are self-published on Amazon Books.

+The Lyrics - his book of the lyrics of his one hundred & forty songs, was published on Amazon Books in November 2023.

+40 Big Hits (Volume III) - was released on Spotify in August 2024.

+His music sites passed the target of 500,000 listens as of September 2024.

+Ghosts Of London, a 3 track EP, was released in October 2024.

+The Czech language version of Kurt & Sid was produced in Prague at the Malostranská beseda from January 2025.